samuelbalogh/aws-cert-dva-c01/README.md

 By default, all Amazon S3 resources—buckets, objects, and related subresources (for example, lifecycle configuration and website configuration)—are private: only the resource owner, an AWS account that created it, can access the resource.
 The resource owner can optionally grant access permissions to others by writing an access policy.

-Amazon S3 offers access policy options broadly categorized as resource-based policies and user policies.
+Amazon S3 offers access policy options broadly categorized as **resource-based policies** and **user policies**.
 Access policies you attach to your resources (buckets and objects) are referred to as resource-based policies.
 For example, bucket policies and access control lists (ACLs) are resource-based policies.
 You can also attach access policies to users in your account.
 These are called user policies.
 You may choose to use resource-based policies, user policies, or some combination of these to manage permissions to your Amazon S3 resources.

 Bucket policy and user policy are two of the access policy options available for you to grant permission to your Amazon S3 resources.
 Both use JSON-based access policy language.